 Business money management can be the most important factor in a thriving small business.
 When you understand the best ways to use and protect your money, you can succeed.
 We have compiled these seven tips on how to manage your business finances to help you maintain and even build on your financial triumphs.

 1. Focus on Delivering

-Small businesses often stay small because of miniscule customer bases and niche markets.
+Small businesses often stay small because of minuscule customer bases and niche markets.
 When you cease to deliver the products your customers expect from you, or you fail to broaden your potential customer base over time, you may see serious stagnation in your business.

-The most important thing for any business (large or small) to focus on during times of change, stress, or even prosperity is keeping what they are selling selling.
+The most important thing for any business (large or small) to focus on during times of change, stress, or even prosperity is keeping what they are selling.
 In other words, never let the pressure of the times stop you from making sure your customers get the products or services you offer as soon as they need them.